ppy/osu-wiki/wiki/Game_Modifiers/Flashlight/en.md

 In [osu!taiko](/wiki/Game_Modes/osu!taiko), the position of visible area is fixed at the hitting area.
 And similarly to osu!standard, the visible area shrinks as the combo increases: shrinking at 100x and 200x combo while returning to its original size if the combo breaks.

-When paired with the Hidden mod, the "flashlight's" visible area becomes a moot point because notes are technically "invisible:" the notes fade out completely upon reaching the visible area.
+When paired with the Hidden mod, the "flashlight's" visible area becomes a moot point because notes are technically "invisible" because the notes fade out completely upon reaching the visible area.
 This also requires complete memorization of the beatmap.

 ## osu!catch